Adam23713/Console-Table/README.md

 # C++ Console Table
-This is a simple console table to C++ programs
+This is a simple console table for C++ programs

 # Prerequisites
 You need a C++ compiler, for example  g++, VS C++ etc.